yuanbei/Nars-Wiki/NAL-5:-Statements-as-Terms.md

 -------------------------------------- **Conditional deduction** -------------------------------------

-`If robin can fly then robin is a bird.`
+`//If robin can fly then robin is a bird.`
 <br/>
 <br/>
 `<<robin --> [flying]> ==> <robin --> bird>>.`
 <br/>
 <br/>
-`If robin both swims and flys then robin is a bird.`
+`//If robin both swims and flys then robin is a bird.`
 <br/>
 <br/>
 `<(&&,<robin --> swimmer>,<robin --> [flying]>) ==> <robin --> bird>>.`